lukasmartinelli/lukasmartinelli.github.io/_posts/2014-02-07-opensource-notetaking-concept.md

 Based on the schema concept above, we could now fetch that ressource and process it.

 ## Architecture
+The architecture should be very easy to integrate and **shouldn't require a server setup**.

 #### Decoupled Note Data Directory
 Synchronizing is a huge effort and a complicated process to deal with.
 That's why the application should be completly decoupled from a synchronizing service, it should just write to a data directory.
 This data directory is synchronized by external systems like Dropbox or Bit Torrent Sync or anything that has a file interface.
 This will make integration with other parties much easier.